‘Trusting in God; Growing in Wisdom’

 Curriculum Coverage

-In KS1 and KS2 our school delivers the Design and technology curriculum using termly projects and cross curricular learning.
-The projects cover food technology, mechanisms, structures, and textiles.
-In Foundation Stage, our children learn Design and technology by exploring a variety of materials and creating different products.
-They design their products before they build.
+In EYFS, Design and technology is delivered through a range of child-initiated and adult led activities.
+Pupils explore a variety of materials and create different products.
+They are encouraged to design their products before they build.
 They also learn how to handle real tools safely.

 Key Stage One